Joe-ab1do/MCP230xx-PCF857x-AIO/README.md

 ## Credit
-I am idebted to László Szakmári who expanded Mike Wilson's original code and wrote the first few versions of mcp-pcf-aio.
-Thanks to our many fruitful discussions I was able to greatly expand and streamline his code.</br></br>
+I am idebted to László Szakmári who expanded Mike Wilson's original code ([MCP23017chip](https://flows.nodered.org/node/node-red-contrib-mcp23017chip)) and wrote the first few versions of mcp-pcf-aio.
+Thanks to our many fruitful discussions I was able to greatly expand and streamline his code.
-Thanks to Mike Wilson for the original v0.1 node: [MCP23017chip](https://flows.nodered.org/node/node-red-contrib-mcp23017chip)

 ## Change Logs
+### Change Log 2024-11-20 (YMD) Version: 3.3.0
+by Joe de Groot (ab1do@optonline.net)
+- Added option to not log changes.
+By default `Enable Log` is false and no log of changes to the port expander in/outputs will be logged.
+However the log will show that the configuration node has been successfully created.
+- If a configuration node's `Enable Log` option is checked, then only changes to nodes related to that configuration node will be logged.
+Changes to nodes related to other configuration node will not be logged
+- If all is working as desired, then `Enable Log` should be unchecked.
+The log is designed to be used for debugging purposes only.
+- The log can be found by typing node-red-log in the terminal.
+Enter ^C to exit the log
 ### Change Log 2024-05-06 (YMD) Version: 3.2.2
 by Joe de Groot (ab1do@optonline.net)
 - Shortened default label of configuration node to show i2c bus and address